Make fireworks less frightening for animals

 All public firework displays to be licensed

 We believe all public fireworks displays need to be licensed by the relevant licensing authority.
-Information about the proposed display must be provided in the local area and a process for local residents to appeal against the granting of the licence.
+Information about the proposed display must be provided in the local area with a process for local residents to appeal against the granting of the licence.

 This process should also apply to people seeking to hold private displays at special events such as weddings.